skomra/InkDemo/README.md

  Import a WILL File from filesystem - not done

- Delete WILL files - maybe not necessary
+ Delete WILL files - done

 ##Serialize